tsheltrim-lhamo/Intro-to-Astro2025/Week5_Atmosphere_CV_Website/README.md

 3. Create an account on overleaf (https://www.overleaf.com/) and make a draft of a CV.
 Put at least your education, contact information in there.
 See the "CV Guidelines" for more information.

 4. Pick your favorite html template (https://html5up.net) to get started on your personal website.
-At least upload a picture of yourself, upload your CV, make some text to introduce yourself. https://pages.github.com
+At least upload a picture of yourself, upload your CV, write some text to introduce yourself.
+You can host the website free on Github https://pages.github.com